flhofer/docker_tutorial/#2_Compose/README.md

 :information_source: For local development, Compose is usually the default choice.
 Swarm is more suitable when you need scheduling and scaling across multiple Docker hosts ([6]).

+:information_source: Do not confuse Swarm mode with standalone "classic" Swarm, which has been removed from modern Docker Engine releases ([8]).

 :grey_question: So, when is this really useful?
 Who might be applying this technology?